regisftm/owasp-toronto/demo/03-calico-installation.md

 # 3 - Install and Configure the Calico CNI

-Install Calico to provide both networking and network policy for your self-managed deployment.
+Install Calico to provide both networking and network policy for your self-managed Kubernetes deployment.

 ### Calico Installation